 Massif Audio Design provides a limited one year warranty to the original purchaser of Massif wood racks and platforms from an authorized dealer, that the furniture is free from defects in material and workmanship as noted.
 This warranty does not apply to purchasers of as-is or distressed products or display samples or to products that have been modified.
 Color and finish variations are natural in wood and are not covered by this warranty.
 This warranty applies under conditions of normal household use but does not apply to fading (furniture should not be placed in direct sunlight) or defects that result from negligence, soiling, improper cleaning, misuse, abnormal use, accident, or commercial use.

 Massif will, for one year following the date of the original purchase, at Massif’s option in its sole discretion, repair or replace, or provide a substitute for, any piece or part found by Massif to be defective in material or workmanship.
 Any costs for packing and shipping are not covered under this warranty.
 Service claims under this warranty should be made through the retail store from which the product was purchased.
 To obtain proper service under this warranty, the original purchase receipt should be kept.
-Due to the nature of Massif being a small business and providing custom and customer specific products we are unable to issue refunds.
+Due to the nature of small business and providing custom and customer specific products we are unable to issue refunds.

 (Tropical West Africa)